 Rouen is not a city too is great, but it offers a wide choice of activities: between history, art and architecture.
 A stroll by the Seine River bank is also not a bad idea, for a day of sun.

-You will surely walk by Rue du Gros Horloge, If you are interested in shopping, enjoy this moment.
+You will surely walk by can you buy generic viagra in canada Rue du Gros Horloge, If you are interested in shopping, enjoy this moment.
 And know that this was the first pedestrian street in Europe.

 He gave to feel that the city is full of history and hidden secrets, is not it?